19hours/sg-statutes/Acts/Rapid Transit Systems Act.md

 (7) Any person authorised under this section to enter upon any land or building shall, if so required by the owner or occupier, produce evidence of his authority before so entering it.

-(8) Any person who unlawfully obstructs an agent or employee of the Authority at any time in the exercise of his authority shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.
+(8) Any person who refuses to give access to, or obstructs, hinders or delays, an agent or employee of the Authority at any time in the exercise of his authority shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $1,000.

+[Act 9 of 2014 wef 25/03/2014]

 ### Utility services